hillhwaga/Project_1/README.md

 * what is the call to action based on the data?

 ## Libraires used
 Pandas, Plotly, Python, Numpy, and ...

 ## Task
 Analyze applicant's economic staus.

-## (EXTRA) Tasks to think about:
+## Tasks to think about while aglining with goal:
 Data accuracy (we can run some audits to check data integrity) ....What do u think?

 ## Question 1:
+What is the most popularized occupation? ( I will add more, neede to sleep on it for better results)

 ## Question 2: